Koregaon Park

 Koregaon Park (earlier Koregaon Road Estate) is an area located in Pune, in the state of Maharashtra in India.
-It is primarily a posh residential area with lush greenery, but of late has been growing into a commercial hub as well.
-Koregaon Park also has a trendy dining and nightlife hub, with sleek European and Indian restaurants, plus live music bars, buzzy pubs and trendy cafe.
+It is primarily a residential area with lush greenery, but of late has been growing into a commercial hub as well.
+Koregaon Park also has a trendy dining and nightlife hub, with sleek European and Indian restaurants, plus live music bars and buzzy pubs.
 It is also a destination for art and music enthusiasts in the city with many art galleries and clubs in the vicinity.
 Koregaon Park is located about 5.8 km from the Pune International Airport and about 3.8 km from the Pune Junction railway station.

 History

 Earlier Ahmednagar road (simply Nagar road) was known as Koregaon road, since Koregaon Bhima village also falls on this road.
 Koregaon Bhima village was the site of a major battle between British East India Company and Peshwas in 1818.

 In early 1920s, British settled a neighbourhood on the lands of Ghorpuri village, which was just outside of Pune.
 This neighbourhood was named Koregaon Road Estate, since this was in proximity to then Koregaon road (today's Ahmednagar road).
 The estate was divided into various numbers of plots, many of which were auctioned and purchased mostly by rich merchants or princely/royal families of India.
 Some specific plots were also kept reserved for the Military and Postal Department.
 This caused Koregaon Road to become one of the most up-market area in Pune which continues till today.

 Later, when the road was renamed to Ahmednagar road, the neighbourhood was also renamed to Koregaon Park to avoid confusion with older road name as well as the Koregaon Bhima village.